alanbjohnston/CubeSatSim/arduino/README.md

-This code is for the STM32 or Pro Micro acting a payload to the CubeSatSim.
+This code is for the STM32 or Pro Micro acting as a payload to the CubeSatSim.

 Code that runs on both boards is in this directory.
 Code that only runs on a particular board is in the directory for that board.